Tom Jolliffe on forgotten films…

 Frailty, directed by the late Bill Paxton was a great thriller.
 It didn’t pick up an audience and rather than gathering viewers in the intervening years, it has sort of drifted to a lower and lower shelf in the video store (metaphorically speaking).
 A great psychological thriller.
 Indeed also relating to some modern releases, long before Birdman and his recent villainous turn in Spider-Man: Homecoming, the Michael Keaton starrer, Pacific Heights showed him in great form as a psychopathic lodger tormenting blissful newly-weds Matthew Modine and Melanie Griffith.
 Kathryn Bigelow has just released Detroit, to her now atypical critical acclaim, but going pre-Hurt Locker her career is more than just the iconic Point Break.
 Near Dark was the movie Twilight (made over 25 years later) wishes it could have been and Strange Days was an intriguing and visceral sci-fi film that people just don’t remember.

 I could go on but at this point but there’s not enough space on the internet for all my suggestions and try as I might, I won’t convince anyone that Don “The Dragon” Wilson’s entire CV is filled with unfairly forgotten masterpieces (not even the man himself).
-I will leave the good readers at Flickering Myth to offer us your suggestions in the comments below.
+I will leave the good readers at Flickering Myth to offer us your suggestions on our social channels @FlickeringMyth.
 Which films have been unfairly forgotten in time?